ioBrokerTranslator/doc/admin.md

 1. Review the settings and update the following (everything else should be ok as it is):
    - Repository browser: `https://github.com/<user>/<name>/blob/{{branch}}/{{filename}}#L{{line}}` (Example: `https://github.com/ioBroker/ioBroker.zigbee/blob/{{branch}}/{{filename}}#L{{line}}`)
    - Translation license: should be equal to the license of the adapter (usually found in LICENSE file of the given adapter)
-1. Click on "Save" to create the component
+1. Click on "Save" to create the component.
+Creation of new component will take some time.
 1. Once the creation is completed, click on "Return to the component"
 1. Go to "Manage" > "Addons"
 1. Install the following addons one by one: